Edgenesis/shifu/docs/guide/quick-start-hello-world.md

       ```

 Now the Hello World ***edgeDevice*** is fully integrated in the ***Shifu*** framework and we can interact with it via the ***deviceShifu*** as shown above.

+   ***If you would like to update the configmap of the device, you can delete and re-apply the configuration:***

+      /# kubectl delete -f <working_dir>/helloworld-device/configuration
+      /# kubectl apply -f <working_dir>/helloworld-device/configuration